Why Did I Get Married Too?

 Why Did I Get Married Too? is a 2010 American comedy-drama film directed by Tyler Perry and starring Janet Jackson, Tyler Perry, Tasha Smith, Jill Scott, Louis Gossett Jr., Malik Yoba, Michael Jai White, Sharon Leal, Richard T. Jones, Lamman Rucker, and Cicely Tyson.
 Produced by Lionsgate and Tyler Perry Studios, it is the sequel to Why Did I Get Married?
 (2007).
-The film shares the interactions of four couples who undertake a week-long retreat to improve their relationships.
+The film explores the interactions of four couples who undertake another week-long retreat to improve their relationships that experience upheaval with further personal revelations within themselves.

+The movie received mixed reviews from critics and grossed $60 million worldwide.
+White and Smith reprised their roles for the spinoff For Better or Worse in 2011.

 Plot

 The four couples prepare for their next marriage retreat in the Bahamas.
 Sheila (Jill Scott) and her new husband, Troy (Lamman Rucker), are the first to arrive, followed (in order) by Patricia (Janet Jackson) and Gavin (Malik Yoba), Terry (Tyler Perry) and Dianne (Sharon Leal), and Angela (Tasha Smith) and Marcus (Michael Jai White).
 The men and the women separate to talk about the good and bad about their marriages.
 In a surprising twist, Sheila's ex-husband, Mike (Richard T. Jones), arrives, and Angela immediately starts a fight until he leaves the women alone to go see the guys.
 The guys and the girls are upset and annoyed that Mike is there, but they decide to let him stay.

 That night, he talks about his and Sheila's relationship, which angers Troy.
 Dianne accidentally calls Terry "Phil" in the course of conversation.
 Angela is insistent about getting the password to Marcus' cell phone because she distrusts him, but Marcus distracts her using sex.
 Dianne and Terry hear arguing later and think it's Angela and Marcus, but it turns out to be Patricia and Gavin.
 When Dianne goes to investigate, she finds Patricia but cannot get her to tell her what's wrong.
 The next morning, Mike approaches Sheila and begins a conversation.
-Realising his wrongdoing of betrayal and heartbreak towards Sheila, Mike profusely apologises to her and tells her he misses her and wants her back.
-However Sheila makes it very clear to Mike that she has moved on and that there is no future between them as she is happy with Troy.
-At the beach, the women meet an elderly couple (Louis Gosset Jr. and Cicely Tyson) who have accidentally thrown a friend's ashes on Angela.
+Realizing his wrongdoing of betrayal and heartbreak towards Sheila, Mike profusely apologizes to her and tells her he misses her and wants her back.
+However, Sheila makes it very clear to Mike that she has moved on and that there is no future between them as she is happy with Troy.
+At the beach, the women meet an elderly couple (Louis Gossett Jr and Cicely Tyson) who have accidentally thrown a friend's ashes on Angela.
 Sheila invites them to dinner and they accept.
 At the "Why Did I Get Married?" ceremony, Patricia announces to the group that she and Gavin are getting a divorce, causing a distraught and angered Gavin to walk away from her, because he did not know she was going to announce it to them.